Mighty and meek say farewell to Pope Francis during Vatican funeral and last popemobile ride

 Following the funeral, preparations can begin in earnest to launch the centuries-old process of electing a new pope, a conclave that will likely begin in the first week of May.
 In the interim, the Vatican is being run by a handful of cardinals, key among them Re, who is organizing the secret voting in the Sistine Chapel.

-German Cardinal Reinhard Marx, who will be participating in the conclave, said the outpouring of support for Francis at his funeral showed the clear need for the next pope to continue his legacy.
+German Cardinal Reinhard Marx, who will participate in the conclave, said the outpouring of support for Francis at his funeral showed the clear need for the next pope to continue his legacy.

 Crowds waited hours to bid farewell to Francis